terminusdb/technical-blogs/blogs/whats_in_a_name.md

-# What's in a Name: URI Generation and Unique names for objects
+# What's in a Name: URI Generation and Unique Names for Objects
 ## Fixing Linked-Data pain-points by bridging RDF and RDBMS id generation

 In TerminusDB we have both an automatic and manual means of describing